dizcza/assemblies/doc/explanation.rst

     :width: 300

-This example shows that a random projection & cut operation (kWTA followed by a multiplication by a random matrix) preserves enough information to reconstruct the input signal.
+This example shows that a random projection & cut operation (kWTA followed by multiplication by a random matrix) preserves enough information to reconstruct the input signal.